jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 operations and the burgeoning Ransomware
 Economy and provides prescriptive guidance for organizations.

-A joint report issued by the US, Australia, and the UK in early February 2022 and published by CISA specifically noted the increasing complexity observed in ransomware operations, stating, ransomware tactics and techniques continued to evolve in 2021, which demonstrates ransomware threat actors growing technological sophistication and an increased ransomware threat to organizations globally.
+A joint report issued by the US, Australia, and the UK in early February 2022 and published by CISA specifically noted the increasing complexity observed in ransomware operations, stating, “ransomware tactics and techniques continued to evolve in 2021, which demonstrates ransomware threat actors’ growing technological sophistication and an increased ransomware threat to organizations globally.”

 Unlike early iterations of ransomware attacks that relied on "spray\-and\-pray" tactics to infect large numbers of victims while seeking